bnoguchi/everyauth/README.md

   for use with the node.js MongoDB orm.

 ## Tutorials

+The following are 3rd party screencasts and blog posts about either getting up and running with everyauth or writing your own everyauth modules to support a new service.

+If you would like your blog post to be included, please submit a pull request with changes to the README.

 - [NodeTuts: Starting with everyauth](http://nodetuts.com/tutorials/26-starting-with-everyauth.html#video)
 - [Node.js modules you should know about: